Ross Robinson

-Ross Robinson (born February 13, 1967) is an American record producer who discovered rock/metal acts such as Korn, Glassjaw, The Blood Brothers, Slipknot, and Limp Bizkit.
-He has also worked with Tech N9ne, The Cure, Sepultura, and many others.
+Ross Montgomery Robinson (born February 13, 1967) is an American record producer, best known for his discovery and work with rock/metal acts such as Korn, Glassjaw, The Blood Brothers, Slipknot, and Limp Bizkit.
+His work with many of the acts giving him the moniker, "The Godfather of Nu Metal."
+He has also produced and worked with other artists, including Tech N9ne, The Cure, Sepultura, and many others.